pjmagee/dota2-helper/docs/content/en/homepage/faq.md

 Open the settings and ensure Timer mode is set to 'Auto' or 'Game', not 'Demo'

+#### Can I use my own audio files for the timers?

+Yes, you can use your own audio files. mp3 and wav are supported.

 #### Will I get banned?

 Using this software does not violate the Steam Subscriber Agreement or the Dota 2 terms of service.
 It does not modify the game in any way.
 It's like having a coach sitting next to you, providing you with additional information to help you play better.